What to keep in your medicine cabinet

 Antihistamines

 Antihistamines are medicines often used to relieve symptoms of allergies, such as hay fever, hives, conjunctivitis and reactions to insect bites or stings.
-They're also sometimes used to prevent motion sickness and as a short-term treatment for insomnia.
+They're also sometimes used to prevent motion (travel) sickness.
 Most antihistamines can be bought from pharmacies and shops, but some are only available on prescription.

 Local Pain Relief (for sore throat)